• OffTheDesk

 11:29:37 Compelled by my acceptance of my duty in trust and my aesthetic insistence upon honor...
 I fall short of my professions and I am always a sinner, but yet... the star shines as a guide to the wanderer

 There are no market outcomes because there is no such thing as a market… there are only the consequences, intended or not, of the ukases of Central Bankers.
-Behavioral Finance and an empathetic ability to anticipate second and third level input-dependent response are better tools than research.
+Behavioral Finance and an empathetic ability to anticipate second and third level input-dependent responses are better tools than research.
 Value, like Truth, is malleable to the collective will.

 Short version: Trace destroys liquidity, confuses decision-making, makes everyone subject to the herd, lays the groundwork for tort artists, de-values research investment, and in the personal, spreads a false consciousness that has thinned the ranks of competent professionals at a time when they are most sorely needed.
 Long version involves meditation upon the metaphysics of markets.
 But hey, thanks anyway.

-been thinking about the metastasizing domination of effective-monopoly information portals... at first they serve to network the participants of long-standing cultural arrangements... very valuable tools.
+..been thinking about the metastasizing domination of effective-monopoly information portals... at first they serve to network the participants of long-standing cultural arrangements... very valuable tools.
 The cost seems minuscule given the benefits.
-But in the end they devour everything that came before... we are accelerating into the gravity well to the singularity of a monolithic tyranny
+But in the end they devour everything that came before... we are accelerating into the gravity well to the singularity of a monolithic tyranny..

 Keep the faith baby!
 Baruch atah Adonai, Eloheinu melech ha-olam.
 I miss you!